dipankardas011/dipankardas-portfolio/content/diary/Aug24.md

 description = "Let's talk about my August 2024"
 +++

+# Date 2024-08-06
+* python code to interact with wireguard easy and also build a python app
+  * create, dlete peer and config
+  * and smtp email sending using python
+* reading books
+* ksctl oci version and pr testing to main branc e2e testing now better
+* came to learn how to write amazing PR commits

 # Date 2024-08-01 2024-08-05
 * reading books
 * Python coding in office